Community Preservation Committee

 The Community Preservation Committee is responsible for studying and, recommending to the Town Council the appropriation of Community Preservation Funds for, the needs, possibilities and resources of the Town regarding community preservation, including the consideration of regional projects for community preservation.

 The full duties and powers of the Community Preservation Committee are prescribed in Chapter 185 of the Town Bylaws.

 The Community Preservation Committee consists of nine members serving three-year terms.
-The Town Manager appoints three at-large members.
-The remaining six members consist of a designated member from each of the following Boards: (1) Conservation Commission, (2) Historical Commission, (3) Housing Authority, (4) Planning Board, (5) Board of Public Works, (6) Recreation Commission.
+The Town Manager appoints four at-large members.
+The remaining five members consist of a designated member from each of the following Boards: (1) Conservation Commission, (2) Historical Commission, (3) Housing Authority, (4) Planning Board, and (5) Recreation Commission.